Violence

 Are younger or older Australians more likely to experience alcohol-related violence?

 Younger Australians are generally more likely to experience alcohol-related violence than older Australians.
-Australians aged 18-24 years are the age group most likely to experience physical abuse, verbal abuse, and/or being put in fear by someone under the influence of alcohol (34%), followed by those aged 25-29 years (32%).
+Australians aged 18-24 and 25-29 years are the age groups most likely to experience physical abuse, verbal abuse, and/or being put in fear by someone under the influence of alcohol (33% and 30%, respectively).

 Alcohol-Related Violence: An incident of physical abuse, verbal abuse or being put in fear, in which the perpetrator or victim reports that alcohol use contributed to the violence.